 With synod discussions continuing in Rome this month, it may be of interest to check out the 'Synod Page' on our website.
 You will find the responses we collected at parish level as well documents produced by the Diocesan, Continental and Universal stages.
 The working document that is being used in Rome, called the Instrumentum Laboris, is available to read.
 Links to an interesting podcast series by Christopher Lamb can also be accessed.
 Three young people from our parish (Ann, Tobi and Patrick) together with Fr.
 Sean from August 1-6 2023, were at the World Youth Day in Lisbon, Portugal.
 Together with other young people from the Archdiocese of Birmingham, they joined over a million young Catholics across the globe to celebrate the Catholic faith.
 They share their amazing experience including Mass with Pope Francis, after several efforts and fundraising to make their participation a reality.
 On Saturday 1st July, 3 young people from our parish (Tobi, Dumebi and Ann) completed a sponsored climb of mount Snowdon in Wales along with Fr Sean and two other group leaders, Jemmima and Stephanie.
 This was part of their efforts to raise money to attend World Youth day in Portugal.

 They took the Llanberis path up the mountain which is 14.5 KM long!
 The bottom of the mountain was fair weathered, warm and sunny.
 The middle of the mountain was incredibly steep and tested everyones resolve but they persevered.
 As they neared the top they entered the clouds, where the temperature dropped, the wind increased, and the visibility reduced significantly.
 Every now and then a big gust of wind would lift up the clouds revealing the beautiful scenes of the valleys below.
 There was great satisfaction upon finally reaching the summit of the highest mountain in Wales.
 The work was not finished however, as the journey down hill is, surprisingly, perhaps the hardest part on the legs.
 A massive thank you to everyone who has sponsored Tobi, Dumbebi and Ann for this climb!
 If you would like to support them in their fundraising efforts please give your donation in a clearly marked envelope.
 On Tuesday 20th June 2023 at 7pm, vespers were held at S.S Peter and Paul church to launch the exhibition of the Holy Shroud of Turin Replica.
 Led by Mgr.
 Mark Crisp, in attendance were many from various Christian denominations in Wolverhampton, including Rev. David Wright from St Peter's Collegiate Church and Rev. Linda Gilson from the Methodist Church.
 The St. Peters Collegiate Church choir graced the evening with beautiful singing.
 Pam Moon, the curator of the exhibition gave a talk on the history and mysteries surrounding the Holy Shroud of Turin.
 She explained how the burial shroud was used to wrap the body of Jesus, and how the image on the Turin Shroud matches all the wounds inflicted on Jesus.
 How the image was formed on the shroud remains a mystery.
-The exhibition continues in S.S Peter and Paul till the 2nd of July 2023.
-The feast of Corpus Christi, the Solemnity of the Most Holy Body and Blood of Christ, on Sunday 11th June 2023 at S.S Peter and Paul Church in Wolverhampton climaxed with a procession of the Blessed Sacrament after Holy Mass.
-This involved a large joyous congregation including children who beautified the celebration with colourful petals.
-The procession was from S.S Peter and Paul Church to St. Peters Square where the congregation gathered and blessed the city of Wolverhampton.
-Mgr.
-Mark Crisp indicated that the gathering at St. Peters Square was very significant, since the monks invited by Lady Wulfruna (founder of Wolverhampton) many years ago to evangelise the area lived there.
+The exhibition continues in S.S Peter and Paul till the 2nd of July 2023. |

 InformationThis page page displays the latest announcements.
 For regular weekly news, please ensure you also read the Parish Bulletin, which is available on the Home page.
 For previous versions of the Bulletin, click here.
-Archives
+Categories

 All